Passenger railroad car: Double-decker or bilevel coach

 As passenger car construction improved to the point where dome cars were introduced, some passenger car manufacturers began building double decker passenger train cars for use in areas that are more heavily populated or to carry more passengers over a long distance while using fewer cars (such as Amtrak's Superliner cars).
 Cars used on long-distance passenger trains could combine features of any of the basic car types, while cars used in local commuter service are often strictly coach types on both levels.

 Double decker coaches were tried in the UK (SR Class 4DD) but the experiment was unsuccessful because the restricted British loading gauge resulted in cramped conditions.

 Drovers' car

 Drovers' cars were used on long distance livestock trains in the western United States.
 The purpose of a drovers' car was to accommodate the livestock's handlers on the journey between the ranch and processing plant.
 They were usually shorter, older cars, and equipped with stove heaters, as no trainline steam heating was provided.

 Hospital car

-A variety of hospital trains operate around the world, employing specialist carriages equipped as hospital wards, treatment rooms, and full-scale operating theatres (US: operating rooms).
+A variety of hospital trains operate around the world, employing specialist carriages equipped as hospital wards, treatment rooms, and full-scale operating theaters (US: operating rooms).

-Narragansett-style excursion car

-Narragansett-style excursion cars are open-air passenger cars with cross-bench seating first popularized by railroads in New England.
-Current operating examples of these passenger cars can be found on the Disneyland Railroad in California and on the Walt Disney World Railroad in Florida.
-Similar coaches are also found on the Western River Railroad in Tokyo Disneyland.